ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 </div>
 <div style="height: 20px;"></div>

-<p>Brown dwarfs are particularly fascinating because they lie in an area of classification between planets and stars by exhibiting properties of both.
-Usually brown dwarfs are born like stars, large enough to collapse under their own gravity, but usually fail to become large enough to sustain the nuclear fusion of hydrogen.
-For this reason they're often a hotly debated topic in terms of classification.</p>
+<p><strong>Brown dwarfs</strong> are  fascinating because they lie in an area of classification between planets and stars, exhibiting properties of both.
+Usually they're born like stars, large enough to collapse under their own gravity, but failling to sustain the nuclear fusion of hydrogen.
+For this reason it's a matter of debate whether they're "proper" planets.
+These do appear to have been succintly identified by the model.</p>

 <div style="height: 20px;"></div>